 - Click spamming: It is also known as organic poaching.
 A fraudster will be sent a high number of legitimate-looking clicks to an MMP (Mobile Measurement Partner).
 If an organic install happens to match the same device, then the fraudster will receive the credit.
 This type of mobile ad fraud is especially common in apps that already have a large number of downloads.

 - SDK spoofing: The recent hackers’ favourite.
 It is basically a more advanced version of click spam.
-Also known as traffic spoofing or replay attacks, fraudsters make fake installations with the device’s real data to consume advertiser’s budget.
+Also known as traffic spoofing or replay attacks, fraudsters make fake installations with the device’s real data to consume an advertiser’s budget.

 Ignorance Is Not A Bliss